 Earrings from Four Eyes Ceramics

 When it comes to this latest design trend, I’ve definitely asked myself “why now”?
 This is all speculation, but I think it has something to do with what I mentioned before.
-For a lot of us 30-somethings and older, we’re finally living in “the future”, and these patterns remind us that the future isn’t as scary-looking as we once thoughts.
+For a lot of us 30-somethings and older, we’re finally living in “the future”, and these patterns remind us that the future isn’t as scary-looking as we once thought.
 When it comes to terrazzo, (which characteristics are more hard edges and chip-like than the blobbies), I think we needed this unorganized, chaotic pattern to remind us that if our lives are just that – unorganized and chaotic, they are also still beautiful.

 (Is anyone else having a Saved By The Bell flashback?)